 Eye-catching chat icon.
 Your customers and prospects should see how to start the chat right away.

 The pricing page location.
 The pricing page is usually the highest purchase-intent page on the website, so a prominent live chat button is a must-have there.

 Real names and faces.
 By showing that there are people, not robots, responding to queries, you increase the level of trust in your brand.
 Freshworks has established that 73% of people prefer communicating with customer service representatives with a believable name and image of a real person.

 Estimated reply time.
 Informing your customers about the possible wait is a great way to show that you respect them and their time.

-Link to an F.A.Q. section.
-Live chat is a perfect place to embed your Help page widget because it may cut the wait time while still providing customers with a response.
+Link to an F.A.Q. section Live chat is a perfect place to embed a link to your Help page, because it may cut the wait time while still providing customers with a response.

 How to measure the effectiveness of your live chat?

 No need to invent the wheel here.
-After a live chat has been added to your website you should see an increase in interactions – that’s how you know customers are willing to engage.
+After a live chat has been added to your website, you should see an increase in interactions – that’s how you know customers are eager to engage.

 Next, you may want to connect the live chat to your helpdesk software and measure its performance by tracking closed tickets and the number of generated leads.